Uberspace/lab/source/guide_nextcloud.rst

 opcache
 -------

-Another thin you can do to optimise the perfomance is, to enable opcache.
+Enable opcache to further optimise perfomance.

 To do that, add the following lines to $HOME/etc/php.d/opcache.ini